maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Sinclair QL BASIC uses `ATAN`, which is not used on any other of the Sinclair dialects.
-Most Sinclair's use `ARCTAN.
+Most Sinclair's use `ARCTAN`.

 <a name="cshaexp-and-coshaexp"></a>
 ### [`CSH`|`COSH`]`(*aexp*)